Skip to main content

 Tips for attracting tourists to your small business

-About three quarters of Canada’s tourism is concentrated in Ontario, British Columbia, and Quebec.
-But tourists are certainly not limited to these areas.
-Travellers come from near and far to see the beauty of Canada from coast to coast to coast, including its museums, art installations and national parks — including Canada’s most-visited national park, Banff in Alberta.
+Travellers come from near and far to see the beauty of Canada from coast to coast, including its museums, art installations and national parks, such as Canada’s most-visited national park Banff in Alberta.

 And while summer seems to be a popular time to visit the Great White North, you can attract visitors to your business year-round by using these helpful hints.

-1. Make use of Destination Canada’s “Explorer Quotient Toolkit.”
+1. Make use of Destination Canada’s Traveller Segmentation Program.

 Market analysis is an important part of developing any marketing plan.
 Who are your current customers?
 What do they have in common?
 How can you keep them coming back while attracting new customers?